-Nursing Home Abuse & Neglect Attorney | Elder Abuse Lawyer | Birmingham, AL
+Nursing Home Abuse And Neglect Attorney Alabama | Mark Petro

 Call us Now:

-Nursing Home Abuse & Neglect
+Huntsville Nursing Home Abuse Lawyer

 Nursing home facilities are entrusted with the most important people in our lives who are at the most vulnerable times in their adult lives.
 We expect these homes and facilities to provide both a healthy and safe environment for our family members.
 Unfortunately, these facilities are often cited for numerous violations.
 These range from insufficient staffing, incompetent staffing, failure to turn as well as re-position of residents to prevent pressure sores, unsanitary environments to abusive employees.